HangfireIO/Hangfire.Documentation/configuration/configuring-logging.rst

 .. code-block:: csharp

-   LogProvider.SetCurrentLogProvider(new ColouredConsoleLogProvider());
+   GlobalConfiguration.Configuration.UseColouredConsoleLogProvider();

-Adding a custom logger
+Using a custom logger
 -----------------------

 It is very simple to add a custom logger implementation.
 If your application uses another logging library that is not listed above, you only need to implement the following interfaces:

 .. code-block:: csharp

+   using Hangfire.Logging;

-    public interface ILog
+   public class CustomLogger : ILog
    {
-        /// <summary>
-        /// Log a message the specified log level.
-        /// </summary>
-        /// <param name="logLevel">The log level.</param>
-        /// <param name="messageFunc">The message function.</param>
-        /// <param name="exception">An optional exception.</param>
-        /// <returns>true if the message was logged.
-Otherwise false.</returns>
-        /// <remarks>
-        /// Note to implementers: the message func should not be called if the loglevel is not enabled
-        /// so as not to incur performance penalties.
-        ///
-        /// To check IsEnabled call Log with only LogLevel and check the return value, no event will be written
-        /// </remarks>
+       public string Name { get; set; }

-        bool Log(LogLevel logLevel, Func<string> messageFunc, Exception exception = null);
+       public bool Log(LogLevel logLevel, Func<string> messageFunc, Exception exception = null) {
+           if (messageFunc == null)
+           {
+               // Before calling a method with an actual message, LogLib first probes
+               // whether the corresponding log level is enabled by passing a `null`
+               // messageFunc instance.
+               return logLevel > LogLevel.Info;
            }

+           // Writing a message somewhere, make sure you also include the exception parameter,
+           // because it usually contain valuable information, but it can be `null` for regular
+           // messages.
+           Console.WriteLine(String.Format("{0}: {1} {2} {3}", logLevel, Name, messageFunc(), exception));

+           // Telling LibLog the message was successfully logged. return true;
+       }
+   }

-    public interface ILogProvider
+   public class CustomLogProvider : ILogProvider
    {
-        ILog GetLogger(string name);
+       public ILog GetLogger(string name)
+       {
+           // Logger name usually contains the full name of a type that uses it,
+           // e.g. "Hangfire.Server.RecurringJobScheduler".
+It's used to know the
+           // context of this or that message and for filtering purposes. return new CustomLogger { Name = name };
        }
+   }

 After implementing the interfaces above, call the following method:

 .. code-block:: csharp

-    LogProvider.SetCurrentLogProvider(new CustomLogProvider());
+    GlobalConfiguration.Configuration.UseLogProvider(new CustomLogProvider());

 Log level description
 ----------------------